JakeFrosty/intel-sriov-proxmox/README.md

 - Spawn VFs on boot using `/sys/class/net/{devicename}/device/sriov_numvfs`
 - Set static MAC addresses for each VFs
 - Set trust mode on all VFs
-- Detach VFs from the host (not necessary for everyone) (see line 19-20, 33-34)
+- (Optional) Detach VFs from the host
 - Destroy VFs on stop by setting `/sys/class/net/{devicename}/device/sriov_numvfs` to 0
 - Start the script  `require` and `after` `network.target` and before `pve-firewall.service`